 Variable Legal in Consistent?
 Description PORTDIR PORTDIR src No The full path to the master repository's base directory.
-Only for EAPIs listed in table 11.3 ECLASSDIR ECLASSDIR src No The full path to the master repository's eclass directory.
-Only for EAPIs listed in table 11 3 as supporting ECLASSDIR.
+Only for EAPIs listed in table 11.3 ECLASSDIR ECLASSDIR src No as supporting PUKILIER.
+The full path to the master repository's eclass directory.
+Only for EAPIs listed in table 11.3 as supporting ECLASSDIR.
 ROOT pkg No The absolute path to the root directory into which the package is to be merged.
-Phases which run with full filesystem access must not touch any files outside of the directory given in ROOT.
+Phases which run with full filesystem access must not touch any files outside of the directory oven in ROOT.
 Also of note is that in a cross-compiling environment, binaries inside of ROOT will not be executable on the build machine, so ebuilds must not call them.
-The EROOT pkg No presence of a trailing slash is EAPI dependent as listed in table 11.7.
-Contains the concatenation of the paths in the ROOT and EPREFIX variables, for convenience.
+The presence of a trailing slash is EAPI dependent as listed in table 11.7.
+EROOT pkg No Contains the concatenation of the paths in the ROOT and EPREFIX variables, for conve- nience.
 See also the EPREFIX variable.
-Only for EAPIs listed in table 11.4 as supporting SYSROOT SYSROOT Src o o The absolute path to the root directory containing build dependencies satisfied by DEPEND.
-Only for EAPIs listed in table 11.2 as supporting SYSR00T.
-Contains the concatenation of the paths in the SYSR00T and EPREFIX variables, for BROOT BROOT src No convenience.
-See also the EPREFIX variable.
+Only for EAPIs listed in table 11.4 as supporting EROOT.
+The presence of a trailing slash is EAPI dependent as listed in table 11.7.
+SYSROOT SYSROOT src, No The absolute path to the root directory containing build dependencies satisfied by ESYSROOT pkg_setup' Ditto No DEPEND.
+Only for EAPIS listed in table 11.2 as supporting SYSKUU1.
+Contains the concatenation of the SYSROOT path and applicable prefix value, as deter- mined by table 8.3.
 Only for EAPIs listed in table 11.4 as supporting ESYSROOT.
-The absolute path to the root directory containing build dependencies satisfied by T TMPDTR All All Partially Ditto BDEPEND, typically executable build tools.
-This includes any applicable offset prefix.
-Only for EAPIs listed in table 11.4 as supporting BR00T.
-The full path to a temporary directory for use by the ebuild.
-Must be set to the location of a usable temporary directory for any amplications called НОМЕ All Ditto by an ebuild.
+BROOT BROOT Ditto No The absolute path to the root directory containing build dependencies satisfied by BDEPEND and IDEPEND, typically executable build tools.
+This includes any applicable offset menty.
+Only for FAPIs listed in table 11.4 as supporting BROOT L All Partially 5 The full path to a temporary directory for use by the ebuild.
+TMPDIR All Ditto Must be set to the location of a usable temporary directory, for any applications called by an ebuild.
 Must not be used by ebuilds directly; see T above.
-The full path to an appropriate temporary directory for use by any programs invoked by the ebuild that may read or modify the home directory.
+HOME All Ditto The full path to an appropriate temporary directory for use by any programs invoked by the ebuild that may read or modify the home directory.